min2ha/ukwa-site/content/target/35566/index.en.md

   "subject": "Easter Rising "
 }

-# Counterfire: Home Rule and the roots of the Easter Rising

 Counterfire is a revolutionary socialist organisation dedicated to the overthrow of capitalism by the working class.